cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 [apache-maven]:https://maven.apache.org/
 [downloading maven]:https://maven.apache.org/download.html

-The [cerner-maven-ccl-plugin][cerner-maven-ccl-plugin] must be provided credentials so it can transfer files to and from the back-end node and access CCL in the target environment.
+The [ccl-maven-plugin][ccl-maven-plugin] must be provided credentials so it can transfer files to and from the back-end node and access CCL in the target environment.
 This information can be provided in several ways, but we recommend using maven <b>profiles</b> and <b>servers</b> to specify it.
 Moreover, we recommed specifying these items in a <b>settings.xml</b> file (opposed to putting it in the pom file of every single project).
 A copy of settings.xml resides in the conf folder of your maven installation, however it is better to put the information in an abbreviated copy of